2011–12 Club Atlas season

 The 2011–12 Atlas season was the 65th professional season of Mexico's top-flight football league.
-The season is split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
-Puebla began their season on July 23, 2011 against Puebla, Atlas play their homes games on Saturdays at 8:45pm local time.
+The season was split into two tournaments—the Torneo Apertura and the Torneo Clausura—each with identical formats and each contested by the same eighteen teams.
+Atlas began their season on 23 July 2011 against Puebla.
+Atlas played their home games on Saturdays at 20:45 local time.